-Joann Randles is a multi award-winning Welsh press photographer based in Swansea, known for her compelling portraiture and evocative storytelling.
+Joann Randles is a multi award-winning Welsh photographer based in Swansea, known for her compelling portraiture and evocative storytelling.

 Born in Carmarthen and raised along the Pembrokeshire coastline in Tenby and Saundersfoot, Joann’s creative roots run deep.
 Her passion for the arts began in early childhood and has since developed into a distinctive career that not only champions Welsh identity but also elevates press photography to an expressive and artful discipline.